readysettech/readyset/README.md

 The `query-log` and `query-log-ad-hoc` flags ensure that queries are sent to the Prometheus client running in the adapter.

 The `prometheus-metrics` flag exposes an HTTP endpoint in the adapter to allow querying of metrics.
-This can be reached with an HTTP GET request to <adapter-address>:6034/prometheus (e.g., `curl -X GET 127.0.0.1:6034/prometheus`).
+This can be reached with an HTTP GET request to <adapter-address>:6034/metrics, `curl -X GET 127.0.0.1:6034/metrics`).

 ### Testing